oblivisheee/oblivisheee/README.md

 I am a guy learning at school in 7th class.
 Learning ML, backend, computer science and partially devOps.<br>
 <br>

-# My code languages
+# My programming languages
 I know: python, C++, Rust and JS.
-As a real languages, i know Russian and English.
+As a languages, i know Russian and English.
 Learning German and Japanese.